- Door Access

 Suddenly, having a team operating as a unit in one cab to travel becomes a problem in the same manner as those people who may use public transport.
 Jobs may have to be more granularly thought through, keeping, where possible, smaller teams operating.
 Travel to jobs becomes an increasing concern with the need to keep journeys “local” where possible, as part of the R number conundrum.

-The Zipporah solution for managing MOT test centres is quick and easy to implement.
-Within hours you are able to offer a service which adheres to new rules, allowing visitor numbers to be controlled and customers safe in the knowledge that they are able to stick to social distance restrictions.
+The Zipporah solution for managing MOT test centres and all sorts of licensing processes is quick and easy to implement.
+Within hours, you’re able to offer a service which adheres to new rules, allowing visitor numbers to be controlled and keep customers safe in the knowledge that they are able to stick to social distance restrictions and more.
+Any sort of staged process, even those with complex or multiple possible outcomes can be automated using Zipporah’s Licencing System and all details emailed with dynamic attachments to save on manual paper handling and risk of physical transmission.

-Customers are able to book a time slot to attend as well as provide the council team with the relevant vehicle information and payment for the service; all prior to attending an appointment.
-This, easy process avoids wasting time spent on the day dealing with paperwork and taking payments.
+Customers are able to book a time slot to attend inspections (such as MOTs) while providing the council team with the relevant vehicle information and payment for the service; all prior to attending an appointment.
+During the appointment, online forms allow for the recording of relevant test information on vehicles as well as marking outcomes.
+Outcomes allow for forms to be electronically transmitted to customers to allow for rebooking or updates with all relevant rules applied.

 If you needed a skip, or a licence to carry petroleum, or you needed a check on your premises, usually you’d download a PDF, fill it in offline and post it in or drop it off to customer services, along with your payment and voila – you’d walk away with your licence.